Kent and Medway Medical School

 Kent and Medway Medical School (KMMS) is a medical school based in Canterbury, Kent.
-It was created as a collaboration between the University of Kent and Canterbury Christ Church University, and offers around 100 places per year.
+It was created as a partnership between the University of Kent and Canterbury Christ Church University and offers around 110 places per year.
 Brighton and Sussex Medical School (BSMS) acts as the contingency school.
-KMMS offers five-year undergraduate programmes, with a focus on specialties currently under-represented in Kent and Medway.
+KMMS offers five-year undergraduate programs, with a focus on specialties currently underrepresented in Kent and Medway.

 History

 Funding for KMMS was announced in March 2018 following a competition to allocate 1500 new medical training posts across England.
 Stages 1 and 2 of the General Medical Council (GMC) accreditation process for new schools were completed in advance of this announcement.
 The Founding Dean was appointed in September 2018 and stages 3 to 6 of the GMC accreditation were completed before the first 100 students enrolled in September 2020.

 Teaching

-As of the 2020/2021 academic year, the school has a single, 5-year undergraduate (UG) Bachelor of Medicine Bachelor of Surgery (BM BS) programme which will lead to a Primary Medical Qualification (PMQ) when the programme is accredited by the GMC in summer 2025.
+As of the 2020/2021 academic year, the school has a single, 5-year undergraduate (UG) Bachelor of Medicine Bachelor of Surgery (BM BS) program which will lead to a Primary Medical Qualification (PMQ) when the program is accredited by the GMC in summer 2025.